 How to Make the Caramel Buttercream Frosting

-- Check for desired consistency and add more milk or powdered sugar if needed.
+Step 2: Pour in the caramel in a stream while beating to combine.
+Check for desired consistency and add more milk or powdered sugar if needed.

-Make your own Caramel or Use Store-Bought
+Make Homemade Caramel or Use Store-Bought

 I used my homemade Instant Pot Caramel for these cupcakes.
 It's so easy to make and I add salt to make salted caramel or dulce de leche, but that is optional.